ClickSend/clicksend-csharp/docs/SMSApi.md

             Configuration.Default.Password = "YOUR_PASSWORD";

             var apiInstance = new SMSApi();
-            var dateBefore = dateBefore_example;  // string | An optional timestamp - mark all as read before this timestamp.
+            var dateBefore = 8.14;  // decimal? | An optional timestamp - mark all as read before this timestamp.
 If not given, all messages will be marked as read. (optional)

             try
             {